fun33333/HDMS/Docs/Help Desk.md

 * Moderator can view live typing indicators, read receipts, and message timestamps.

-* Every new message updates the unread count in Requester’s and Moderator’s notification panels instantly.
+* Every new message updates the unread count in requestor’s and Moderator’s notification panels instantly.

 * Moderator can also **mute or pause** a chat temporarily if spam detected.